 Situated in East Cornwall, Torpoint is the gateway town to Cornwall with ferries crossing the River Tamar to and from Plymouth.
 The surrounding area – known as the Rame Peninsula – is home to stunning secluded beaches, unspoilt fishing … Read More

 Boasting a compact-yet-thriving city centre, Truro is the retail centre of Cornwall and is home to a busy calendar of events, all year round.
-Rich in history and abundant in impressive architecture, Truro’s Georgian streets are a pleasant place … Read More
+Rich in history and abundant in impressive architecture, Truro’s Georgian streets are a pleasant place to … Read More

 Straddling the River Camel and offering a bustling market environment, Wadebridge is home to the highest number of independent shops in the region.

-Perhaps most well known for being a hot spot on the Camel Trail, a cycle route which runs … Read More
+Perhaps most well known for being a hot spot on the Camel Trail, a cycle route which runs from … Read More